To Main Map

 Check out the Paso Robles Children's Museum, just a short walk from Downtown City Park (see info below)- kids love it with its pizza kitchen, Newton's playhouse where they can shoot balls, market with carts and more!

-Summer concerts in the park take place at the lovely gazebo on Thursdays 5:30-7:30 from the end of June to the end of August.
+Summer concerts in the park take place at the lovely gazebo in City Park on Thursdays 6-8pm from mid-June to the end of August.

 For another incredible playground, go to Barney Schwartz Park.